 - String_Value: Valid literal.

 - Starting_Position (optional): If you want to specify the starting point (starting index position), then Please specify the value here.
 If you omit this parameter, the Python string find function considers Zero as a starting position.

 - Ending_Position (optional): If you want to specify the endpoint (Ending index position), then Please specify the value here.
 If you Omit this parameter, the find Function considers the highest number.

-Python find substring in a string Example
+How to find a substring in a string in Python?

 The following set of examples helps you understand the find string.